Common deal structures

 What are the different types of limited liability companies?

 The legal nature of an LLC is similar to that of a German Gesellschaft mit beschränkter Haftung (GmbH) or a French Société à responsabilité limitée (SARL), while a JSC is, in broad terms, closer to a German Aktiengesellschaft (AG) or a French Société Anonyme (SA).
-LLCs' participants and JSCs' shareholders are liable for the company's commitments only to the extent of their contributions to its registered capital (reflected as a share or a participatory interest).
-In 2018, the legislation on LLCs in Ukraine was significantly improved by the adoption of the special law regulating the operation of these companies.
-Now participants of LLC have significantly more flexibility to tailor rules governing the operation of their companies.
+An LLC's participants and a JSC's shareholders are liable for the company's commitments only to the extent of their contributions to its registered capital (reflected as a participatory interest or a share, respectively).
+In 2018, the legislation on LLCs in Ukraine was significantly improved by the adoption of a special law regulating their operation.
+As a result, participants of LLCs now have substantially greater flexibility to tailor the rules governing the operation of their companies.

-Currently, no minimum capitalization is required to establish an LLC, however, it is implied that it should be of a positive value.
-The share capital of JSCs should not be less than approximately UAH 1,340,000 (equivalent of approximately EUR 33,500).
-There are two ways to increase the registered capital of an LLC or a JSC, namely: (1) using its undistributed profit; or (2) by means of additional contributions of participants (shareholders) into the capital.
+Currently, no minimum registered capital is required to establish an LLC; however, it is implied that it should be of a positive value.
+The registered capital of a JSC should not be less than approximately UAH 1,730,000 (equivalent of approximately EUR 34,000).
+The registered capital of an LLC or a JSC may be increased in two ways: (1) by capitalizing its undistributed profit; or (2) by means of additional contributions of participants (or shareholders) into the capital.
 At the same time, an LLC may also increase its registered capital by means of additional contributions of third parties.
 Unlike LLCs, JSCs may issue shares of various classes, such as ordinary and preferred shares.

-In both LLCs and JSCs each participant (shareholder) has a number of votes proportionate to the nominal value of its participatory interest (number of shares) owned by such participant (shareholder).
+In both LLCs and JSCs, each participant (or shareholder) has a number of votes proportionate to the nominal value of its participatory interest (or number of shares) owned by such participant (or shareholder).

 There are no quorum requirements for an LLC's meetings of participants.
-The key decisions of an LLC requiring a unanimous vote from all the participants should be made regarding the determination of procedure for entry into related party transactions, valuation of in-kind contributions into the capital of LLC, establishment of the requirement to procure consent of other participants for pledge over participatory interests, as well as determination of procedures for implementation of the participants' preemptive rights and increase of registered capital by means of additional contributions different from those stipulated in the law.
-The key instances when the three-quarters of the total number of votes is required include amendments to the articles of association of the LLC (save for the cases where a higher threshold is established by law or articles) and changes to the amount of the registered capital.
-An LLC's articles may provide for differing thresholds for adopting its decisions, except for the ones that require unanimous vote.
+Certain key decisions require a unanimous vote of all participants, including the determination of procedures for entering into related-party transactions, the valuation of in-kind contributions into the LLC's capital, the establishment of requirements to obtain the consent of other participants for the alienation or pledge of participatory interests, as well as the determination of procedures for exercising the participants' pre-emptive rights and for increasing the registered capital through additional contributions other than those expressly prescribed by law.
+A qualified majority of three-quarters of the total number of votes is required for adopting decisions on amendments to the LLC's articles of association (unless a higher threshold is established by law or the articles), changes to the amount of the registered capital, and the LLC's reorganization (including by way of merger) or termination.
+An LLC's articles may provide for different voting thresholds for adopting its decisions, except for matters requiring a unanimous or three-quarters vote.

 The quorum for shareholders' meetings of JSCs is 50%+1 of the total votes, except where a higher threshold applies.
-Most decisions are considered adopted when the majority of shareholders who attend the meetings and who hold an eligible class of shares vote in favor of the decision.
-However, some decisions require three-quarters of those shareholders to vote in favor of the decision (e.g. amendments to the articles of association of the JSC and changes to the amount of the registered capital), and some require 95% of those shareholders to vote in favor (e.g. amending the articles of a private JSC with 100 and more shareholders to allow the shareholders' meeting to decide upon the matters falling within the competence of the supervisory board).
-A JSC's articles may provide for higher thresholds for adopting its decisions, subject to a few exceptions (including: (i) decisions to terminate JSC's officials; (ii) decisions to file a claim for damages to the officials; and (iii) decisions to file a claim for violating the procedure of approving significant transactions).
+Most decisions are considered adopted when the majority of shareholders who are present at the meetings and hold an eligible class of shares vote in their favor.
+However, certain decisions require a qualified majority of three-quarters of such shareholders' votes, including amendments to the JSC's articles of association and changes to the amount of the registered capital.
+In addition, some decisions require the approval of 95% of such shareholders' votes (e.g., the waiver by shareholders of their preemptive rights to acquire shares of an additional issue).
+A JSC's articles may provide for higher thresholds for adopting its decisions, subject to a few exceptions, including: (i) decisions to terminate the JSC's officials; (ii) decisions to file a claim for damages against the JSC's officials; and (iii) decisions to file a claim for violating the procedure of approving significant transactions (i.e., transactions where the market value of the underlying assets equals or exceeds 10% of the company's assets, based on its latest annual financial statements).

-Unlike a JSC's shareholder, the participant of an LLC will have a preemptive right to acquire the participatory interest of the selling participant, unless otherwise established by the LLC's articles or a shareholders' agreement to which the remaining participant is a party.
+Unlike a JSC's shareholder, a participant of an LLC has a preemptive right to acquire the participatory interest of a selling participant, unless otherwise established by the LLC's articles or a shareholders' agreement to which the remaining participant is a party.

-Prior to 2018, most public JSCs operated on the basis of essentially the same corporate rules as private JSCs.
-Before 2018, public JSCs only existed on paper in that it was enough for a public JSC to comply with a simple formality to register its shares with a local stock exchange.
-However, now to be able to have the status of a public JSC its shares should be publicly offered or the JSC should ensure that its shares are listed and it complies with the minimum stock exchange listing requirements including, among other things, the free float, revenue and profit requirements.
+Prior to 2018, most public JSCs operated under essentially the same corporate rules as private JSCs.
+Before the 2018 legislative reform in Ukraine, public JSCs effectively existed only on paper, as compliance with a simple formality to register the shares with a local stock exchange was sufficient to obtain public status.
+However, a JSC may now qualify for public company status only if its shares are publicly offered or listed on a stock exchange, and it complies with the applicable minimum stock exchange listing requirements, including, among other things, the free float, revenue and profit requirements.

 Is there a restriction on shareholder numbers?